exakat/exakat-docs/Reference/Rules/Structures/TernaryInConcat.rst

 +++++++++++++++++

   Ternary and coalesce operator have higher priority than dot '.' for concatenation.
-This means that :
+This means that : prints actually ``'E'``, instead of the awaited ``'B0CE'``.

+To be safe, always add parenthesis when using ternary operator with concatenation.

 .. code-block:: php